EnchoGenchev/Messages/README.md

    ```bash
    python --version
    ```
-4. Create a local repository.
+4. Create a local version of this repository.
 5. Install all necessary dependencies:
    ```bash
    pip install pycryptodome